-Driving in Italy is an enjoyable experience due to its scenic countryside and well maintained roads.
+Driving in Italy is an enjoyable experience due to its scenic countryside routes and well-maintained roads.
 The pace is much slower in the countryside than Italy's bustling major cities.
 In the cities you should expect more traffic, some difficulty finding a parking spot and lots of mopeds!
 For a better experience avoid the rush hour.
 Some excellent scenic routes in Italy include Bolzano to Cortina d'Ampezzo in the Dolomites and Montepulciano to Montalcino in Tuscany.

 Rome's Colosseum dates back to 80 AD and housed up to 80,000 spectators for its infamous gladiator contests.
 It is the largest amphitheater ever built and an iconic piece of architecture from Imperial Rome.
 Another one of Rome's many fantastically preserved ancient buildings is the Pantheon, which has been in continual use since its construction between 118 and 128 AD.
 The leaning Tower of Pisa is one of Italy's biggest tourist attractions, and is surrounded by many other beautiful examples of Romanesque architecture on the Cathedral Square (Piazza del Duomo).
 Murano, about a mile north of Venice, it is a series of seven islands connected by bridges over its eight channels.
 The area is famous for its glassmaking, which still thrives today after the glassmakers of Venice were forced to relocate in 1291.

 Mount Vesuvius is best known for its devastating eruption in 79 AD that buried the cities of Pompeii and Herculaneum.
 Pompeii has been a top tourist destination for 250 years and the volcano's humpback peak towers over the city of Naples sitting just 5.6 miles away.
 Sardinia is an island in the Mediterranean featuring amazing rock formations, stunning beaches and spectacular ancient sites such as the Necropolis of Tuvixeddu in Cagliari.
 As a volcanic archipelago the Aeolian Islands have immensely fertile soil that enriches the diverse flora found on the islands.
 The islands are a popular tourist destination and attract over 200,000 visitors per year.
 A spa since ancient times, the hot springs of Saturnia reach a temperature of 37.5 degrees Celsius.
 These Tuscan hot springs form cascades and pools in which you can bathe in the therapeutic waters.